 Commercially cultivated varieties of small cardamom are Mudigere 1, PV 1, CCS 1, and SKP 14 (for Karnataka) and ICRI 1 and ICRI 2 for Kerala and Tamil Nadu.
 However, there are other varieties that are recognized by the Indian Spice Board.
 These are Malabar with a prostrate panicle, Mysore with an erect panicle, and Vazhukka with a semi-erect panicle.

-Agroclimatic Condition for Cardamom Farming
+Agroclimatic Conditions for Cardamom Farming

 Cardamom grows in areas receiving an annual rainfall of 150-400 cm.
-Additionally, the herb prefers a temperature of 10 – 35 QC and an altitude of 600-1500 m above mean sea level is ideal.
+Additionally, the herb prefers a temperature of 10 – 35 °C and an altitude of 600-1500 m above mean sea level is ideal.
 However, you can grow cardamom under greenhouse conditions.

 Suitable Soil for Cardamom Farming